bktechmission/spark-ss-hudi-delta-poc/README.md

 ### Perf Testing
 1. For Perf Testing I used files from spark-ss-hudi-delta-poc/data/retail-data/*.csv, which are 305 files, please upload all of them to a clean S3 bucket.
-2. maxFilesPerTrigger: 100 inside your application.conf
+2. maxFilesPerTrigger: 100 inside your application.conf (4 batches : 100,100,100,5 files)
 3. Follow run on EMR steps for all 3 formats.
+4. EMR Infra used: 1 Master r5.2xlarge and 3 Core r5.4xlarge

 **Result:**
-1. Parquet is 8x Faster than Hudi
+1. Parquet is 7x Faster than Hudi
-2. Delta is 2x Faster than Hudi
+2. Delta is 3.2x faster than bulk insert Hudi and 4.3x faster than non bulk insert Hudi

 ### Fault Testing